voodoobat/nil/README.md

 ## basic usage:

-`npm run build` - runs all tasks
+`pnpm run build` - runs all tasks

-`npm run dev` - runs all tasks with file watchers and browser-sync server
+`pnpm run dev` - runs all tasks with file watchers and browser-sync server

 ## deploy to heroku: